Holodiscus discolor: Ecology

 It is of special value as a pollinator plant for native bees and butterflies.
 It is also a larval host to Lorquin's admiral, pale tiger swallowtail, and spring azure caterpillars.

 Uses

 Historically, the plant has been used by Indigenous peoples for many purposes.
 Raw and cooked seeds were eaten, and leaves were mixed with those of other plants and boiled with small game animals.
 Many tribes used the wood and bark for making tools and furniture.
 Noted for the strength of its wood, it was often used for making digging sticks, spears, arrows, bows, harpoons and nails.
 The wood, like with many other plants, was often hardened with fire and was then polished using horsetail.

-Comox natives use oceanspray when flowering as an indicator of the best time to dig for butter clams.
+The K'ómoks and Tla'amin use oceanspray flowering as an indicator of the best time to dig for butter clams and that the sockeye salmon run is about to begin.

+Early immigrant explorers used the wood to make nails.

 Medicinal

 The Lummi used the flowers as an antidiarrheal and the leaves as a poultice.
 Several First Nations, such as the Stl'atl'imx, would steep the berries in boiling water to use as a treatment for diarrhea, smallpox, chickenpox and as a blood tonic.
+Native American peoples such as the Paiute and Shoshoni utilized this as a traditional medicinal plant for ailments such as stomachaches and colds.